Climate-related financial disclosure: key features and guidance to prepare

 - the number of employees for the entity and the entities it controls (if any) meets the relevant threshold at the end of the financial year.

-- (Asset owners) Registered schemes, registrable superannuation entities or retail CCIV where the end of financial year value of the assets of the entity—and entities it controls—is $5 billion or more, or the reporting thresholds are otherwise triggered.
+- (Asset owners) Registered schemes, registrable superannuation entities or retail CCIVs where the end of financial year value of the assets of the entity—and entities it controls—is $5 billion or more, or the reporting thresholds are otherwise triggered.
 These entities are expressly carved out of Group 1, so even very large super funds and registered schemes will only commence reporting as part of Group 2.

+Entities that are exempt entirely from lodging financial reports under Chapter 2M of the Corporations Act are not required to prepare sustainability reports.
 This includes small and medium-sized businesses and asset owners that fall below all of the size thresholds, and that are not NGER reporters, which will not be subject to the regime.

-Furthermore, charities registered with the Australian Charities and Not-for-profits Commission and public authorities exempt under s 9 of the Corporations Act are also excluded from reporting under the regime.
+This also includes entities that are exempt in full from Chapter 2M financial reporting due to an ASIC class order or individual entity exemption.
+Charities registered with the Australian Charities and Not-for-profits Commission and public authorities exempt under s9 of the Corporations Act are also excluded from reporting under the regime.

 In addition, the reporting requirements are to be streamlined for consolidated entities.
 The Act provides that: